huggingface/hub-docs/docs/hub/datasets-fiftyone.md

 # FiftyOne

-FiftyOne is the leading open-source toolkit for curating, visualizing, and managing unstructured visual data.
+FiftyOne is an open-source toolkit for curating, visualizing, and managing unstructured visual data.
 The library streamlines data-centric workflows, from finding low-confidence predictions to identifying poor-quality samples and uncovering hidden patterns in your data.
 The library supports all sorts of visual data, from images and videos to PDFs, point clouds, and meshes.

-Whereas tabular data formats like a pandas DataFrame or a Parquet file consist of rows and columns, FiftyOne datasets are considerably more flexible, accomodating object detections, keypoints, polylines, etc. and custom schemas.
+FiftyOne accommodates object detections, keypoints, polylines, and custom schemas.

-FiftyOne is integrated with the Hugging Face Hub, so you can load and share FiftyOne datasets directly from the Hub.
+FiftyOne is integrated with the Hugging Face Hub so that you can load and share FiftyOne datasets directly from the Hub.

 🚀 Try the FiftyOne 🤝 Hugging Face Integration in [Colab](https://colab.research.google.com/drive/1l0kzfbJ2wtUw1EGS1tq1PJYoWenMlihp?usp=sharing)!